yfwang27/StatisticsInR_original2016/Statistics2016/Session3_linear_regression.md

 $$b_1\text{(slope): the amount of f(x) will change when x changes 1 unit}$$

-Regression and linear models (7/)
+Regression and linear models (7/12)
 =========================================================
-The lm() function fits a linear regression to your data and provides useful information on the generated fit.
+The *lm()* function fits a linear regression to your data and provides useful information on the generated fit.

-In the example below we fit a linear model using  lm() on the iris_versi dataset with Petal.Length (Y) as the dependent variable and Petal.Width (X) as the explanatory variable.
+In the example below we fit a linear model using  *lm()* on the iris_versi dataset with Petal.Length (Y) as the dependent variable and Petal.Width (X) as the explanatory variable.

 ```r
 lmResult<-lm(formula = Petal.Length ~ Petal.Width, data = iris_versi)